oggnimodd/svelte-and-zombies/README.md

 ### Code License

-The code for this project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The **code** for this project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ### Game assets

-The majority of the plants and zombies images are sourced from [Plants vs. Zombies Wiki](https://plantsvszombies.fandom.com/wiki/).
+The plants, zombies, and projectiles images are sourced from [Plants vs. Zombies Wiki](https://plantsvszombies.fandom.com/wiki/).
 These assets are used here for educational and demonstration purposes only.

 ### Music Attribution